Build Your Nest Egg in 3 Simple Steps

 Select a Model Portfolio if you’re new to investing.

 Spreading your retirement money among stocks, bonds and cash (your asset allocation) and picking the right fund types in each category can have a big impact on reaching your goal.
-Our Investment Committee of financial experts makes it simple for you by managing the fund selection and asset allocation of five model portfolios ranging from Stable (income preservation) to Aggressive (potential for growth with added risk).
+Our Investment Committee of financial experts makes it simple for you by managing the fund selection and asset allocation of six model portfolios ranging from Stable (income preservation) to Aggressive (potential for growth with added risk).
 Simply pick the one that fits you best and check in regularly to review your selection.
 There is no additional charge to choose one of ShareBuilder 401k’s managed models.
 Or you may prefer to select from our complete line-up of investment options.

 Consolidate your retirement accounts to make things easy.